dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="first-app-images/android-emulator-button.png" alt-text="Android emulator button.":::

     > [!NOTE]
-    > If the **Android Emulator** button does not appear, restart Visual Studio and reload the solution.
+    > To work around current issues in Preview 5:
-    >
+    > - If the **Android Emulator** button does not appear, restart Visual Studio and reload the solution.
-    > If Visual Studio builds the app and attempts to deploy it to Windows, restart Visual Studio a second time and reload the solution.
+    > - If Visual Studio builds the app and attempts to deploy it to Windows, restart Visual Studio a second time and reload the solution.

 1. In the **Android SDK License Acceptance** window, press the **Accept** button: